yknivag/ESP_OTA_GitHub/README.md

 To upload files to ESP8266's spiffs I suggest the plugin for Arduino IDE: https://github.com/esp8266/arduino-esp8266fs-plugin

+Add many comments in .ino for better understanding.
+Add serial console output to explain what you need to do to get it working.
+Update serial console output to describe clearly what you need to do and what is missing.
+Add serial console output that you can copy-paste to a Linux console to manually start an ota update.
 -ORIGINAL DESCRIPTION-
 Automatically update your ESP from exported compiled binaries attached to GitHub releases of your project.
 Supports upgrade and downgrade of sketch.
 SPIFFS updating not yet supported.